combine-org/combine-org.github.io/content/authors/HARMONY-2023/_index.md

 Most of each day will be scheduled by the communities as breakouts.
 In addition, we will have some time each day for community discussion and wrap-ups of breakouts and advertisements for following breakouts.

+<h3> Schedule </h3>

+Here's the [full (editable) schedule](https://docs.google.com/spreadsheets/d/1Jjs22pMGjJZfeT7tp8btoJxQLXnCdWysEIKn26U72_4/edit#gid=0).
+Note that many events are scheduled somewhat spontaneously at these events; keep an eye out here or on the COMBINE discord for last-minute changes and additions.

 <h3>Workshop Location Details</h3>

 HARMONY 2023 takes place at the University of Washington (UW, and commonly called "U-Dub") in Seattle, Washington.
 HARMONY 2023 will take place in the William H. Foege Bioengineering building, at [3720 15th Ave NE, Seattle, WA 98195](https://goo.gl/maps/rEGPZXcLkiHBcwBa7).
 The building is locked during the day, but will be open the half-hour before the meeting begins.
 If you arrive later than that, call the department reception at 206-685-2000, or email any of the organizers, or ping us on the [COMBINE slack channel](combine-workspace.slack.com).

 <img src="/images/harmony2023/foege and map.png" width="95%" alt="Foege building and map">

+The doors will be locked, so please knock (there's lots of glass), call the Department front desk at (206) 685-2000 or email lpsmith@uw or bioeasst@uw.edu or ping us on the COMBINE Slack!

 <h3>Arrival and Transportation</h3>